-- Rapid growth during childhood, but shorter than average final height
+Rapid growth during childhood, but shorter than average final height

-- Irregular or absent menstrual periods
+Irregular or absent menstrual periods

-- Masculine characteristics such as facial hair, excessive body hair and a deepening voice
+Masculine characteristics such as facial hair, excessive body hair and a deepening voice

-- Early appearance of pubic hair
+Early appearance of pubic hair

-- Rapid growth during childhood, but shorter than average final height
+Rapid growth during childhood, an advanced bone age and shorter predicted final height

 When to see a doctor

-Classic CAH is usually detected at birth through required newborn screening or when female babies show ambiguous genitalia.
+Classic CAH is usually detected at birth through required newborn screening or when female babies have ambiguous genitalia.
 CAH may also be identified when male or female babies show signs of severe illness due to low levels of cortisol, aldosterone or both.

-- Parents who both have CAH or are both carriers of the genetic defect for the disorder
+Parents who both have CAH or are both carriers of the genetic defect for the disorder

-- Amniocentesis.
-This procedure involves using a needle to withdraw a sample of amniotic fluid from the womb, and then examining the cells.
+Amniocentesis.
+This procedure involves using a needle to withdraw a sample of amniotic fluid from the womb and then examining the cells.

-- Chorionic villus sampling.
+Chorionic villus sampling.
 This test involves withdrawing cells from the placenta for examination.

 Newborns, infants and children

-Diagnosis of CAH includes:
+Diagnosis of CAH in older children and young adults includes:

-- Gene testing.
+Gene testing.
 In older children and young adults, genetic testing may be needed to diagnose CAH.

-- Testing to determine a child's sex.
+Testing to determine a child's sex.
 In female infants who have severe ambiguous genitalia, tests can be done to analyze chromosomes to identify genetic sex.
 Also, pelvic ultrasound can be used to identify the presence of female reproductive structures such as the uterus and ovaries.

 Medications may include:

-- Corticosteroids to replace cortisol
+Corticosteroids to replace cortisol

-- Mineralocorticoids to replace aldosterone to help retain salt and get rid of excess potassium
+Mineralocorticoids to replace aldosterone to help retain salt and get rid of excess potassium

-- Salt supplements to help retain salt
+Salt supplements to help retain salt

 Monitoring the effectiveness of medication includes regularly scheduled: